-UNICOM Engineering supports and respects the protection of human rights, including the fundamental human rights of workers throughout our supply chain.
+UNICOM Engineering supports and respects the protection of human rights, including workers' fundamental human rights, throughout our supply chain.
 We believe in treating all people with respect and dignity and incorporate these principles into our business processes and relationships.
 UNICOM Engineering encourages our suppliers to adhere to the same high standards.

-As part of our global approach to the protection of human rights, we believe in the ethical sourcing of materials used in our products.
+As part of our global approach to protecting human rights, we believe in ethically sourcing materials used in our products.

-In August 2012, as required by Section 1502 of the Dodd-Frank Act, the U.S. Securities and Exchange Commission adopted Rule 13(p)(1) under the Securities Exchange Act.
+In August 2012, as Section 1502 of the Dodd-Frank Act required, the U.S. Securities and Exchange Commission adopted Rule 13(p)(1) under the Securities Exchange Act.
 This Rule requires all public companies annually to report any 3TG contained in products they manufacture or contract to manufacture to the extent 3TG is necessary for the functionality or production of their products.
-UNICOM Engineering supports this legislation and is committed to responsible sourcing of 3TG.
+UNICOM Engineering supports this legislation and is committed to responsibly sourcing 3TG.

 As a system integrator, UNICOM Engineering does not directly source 3TG from mines, smelters, or refiners and is several levels removed from manufacture involving 3TG minerals.
-Instead, we rely on declarations of compliance from the complex global value chain of suppliers and other stakeholders who provide the parts used in the products we build.
-In addition, UNICOM Engineering expects suppliers to implement controls on their own supply chain, so they are able to provide us this information to demonstrate that any 3TG in the parts we purchase from them are “conflict-free.”
+Instead, we rely on compliance declarations from the complex global value chain of suppliers and other stakeholders who provide the parts used in the products we build.
+In addition, UNICOM Engineering expects suppliers to implement controls on their supply chain, so they can provide us with this information to demonstrate that any 3TG in the parts we purchase from them are “conflict-free.”

 On a scheduled basis, UNICOM Engineering will request Suppliers to provide a Conflict Minerals declaration.
-The periodicity of the request will be determined by the Compliance Manager at UNICOM Engineering.
+The Compliance Manager at UNICOM Engineering will determine the periodicity of the request.

-a) Download and complete the latest Conflict Minerals Reporting Template (CMRT) to declare mineral country of origin, smelters and refiners.
+a) Download and complete the latest Conflict Minerals Reporting Template (CMRT) and Extended Minerals Reporting Template (EMRT) to declare mineral country of origin, smelters, and refiners.

 b) Check declared smelters and refiners against our Smelters Issues List.
 Address documented concerns and take appropriate action.